 The decision about a student's participation in the WY-ALT must NOT be made on the basis of the student's "perceived probability" of poor achievement on the general assessment.
 Most students should participate in the general assessment.
 Approximately 1% of the student population will participate in the WY-ALT assessment.
-IEP and 504 teams are encouraged to use the WY-ALT Participation Checklist document in determining which assessment is right for students.
-IEP teams need to make decisions about graduation, assessment, and placement separately.
+IEP teams use the Alternate Assessment Guidance and the Alternate Assessment Participation Checklist found on the WDE WY-ALT Assessment webpage, in determining which assessment is right for students.
+In addition, the IEP team should consider any additional implications of this decision, like graduation path and instructional settings, were discussed thoroughly.